 Filing Claims Within the Statutes of Limitation

-When you learn a loved one has been the victim of elder abuse or nursing home abuse, you may not know how to react.
-Many people feel angry or betrayed, or they want to hold the abuser accountable but do not know how.
+When you learn a loved one has been the victim of abuse in a nursing home, assisted living facility or in a hospital or emergency care setting, you may not know how to react.
+Many people feel angry or betrayed or they want to hold the abuser accountable but do not know how.

-At the law offices of Prieto, Marigliano, Holbert & Prieto, LLC, we help clients throughout Georgia file nursing home neglect cases within the statutes of limitation.
+At the law offices of Prieto, Marigliano, Holbert & Prieto, LLC, we help clients throughout Georgia and the entire Southeast file nursing home neglect cases within the statutes of limitation.
 If you see warning signs of nursing home abuse, it is important to contact an attorney as soon as possible.

 Understanding the Statutes of Limitation